-Berkeley Eye Center is now providing state of the art oculoplastic services to our patients.
+Berkeley Eye Center is now providing state of the art oculoplastic surgery services to our patients.
 Our Oculoplastic surgeon will deliver the same outstanding quality of treatment that makes the Berkeley Eye Center Houston’s top choice when it comes to vision health and eye care.

 Oculoplastics is an area of ophthalmology that specializes in cosmetic and reconstructive surgery of the eye and the tissue and bone surrounding the eye.
-Oculoplastic surgeons are ophthalmologists who have completed up to two years of specialized training and residency, providing them the latest knowledge and skills to treat a wide range of conditions that affect the function and appearance of the eye.
+Oculoplastic surgeons are ophthalmologists who have completed additional specialized training after residency, learning the latest knowledge and skills to treat a wide range of conditions that affect the function and appearance of the eye.

 Our Oculoplastics Services

-Brow and Forehead Lift – Brow and forehead lifts are can take years off your face: We lift and tighten the skin of the forehead and brow, reducing the deep wrinkles in the forehead and elevating and repositioning sagging brows giving these areas a smoother, more youthful appearance.
+Brow and Forehead Lift – Brow and forehead lifts can take years off your face: We lift and tighten the skin of the forehead and brow repositioning sagging brows giving these areas a smoother, more youthful appearance.

 BOTOX and Cosmetic Injectables – BOTOX is a cosmetic injectable widely used to reduce or eliminate the appearance of facial wrinkles, especially around the eyes.
 Other options available to our patients include dermal fillers and cosmetic eye surgery.